E.l.f.: Products

 As of 2023, the company has only two product designations, e.l.f.
 Cosmetics and e.l.f.
 Skin.
 The latter is a skin-care line similar to the discontinued e.l.f Bath & Body line, both including moisturizers, cleansers, and other skincare products.

+In January 2026, e.l.f.
+Cosmetics announced its first fragrance collection through a limited-edition collaboration with H&M. The partnership marked e.l.f.’s first fragrance release and its first global collaboration with a fashion retailer.

 Sales

 Retail

 e.l.f.
 Cosmetics is currently available in 18 countries including the United States, Canada, Australia, the United Kingdom, Saudi Arabia, France, Colombia, and Spain.
 Products can be purchased at regional drug chains across the United States and Canada. e.l.f products are most commonly found in Target.
 In March 2010, e.l.f.'s $1 and Studio line of products were placed in over 700 Target stores, with most individual items prices at $1 and $3.
 Another Target expansion to include most outlets happened in March 2011.
 Other stores include Ulta, Dollar General, and Walmart. e.l.f. is also sold at various supermarkets and women's apparel discount retailers, often in four-tiered spinners or "fish bowls" in impulse-buy sections.